When you read this title you might have thought everyone uses hashtags, what’s new in that? Well, there is.

 What does this mean for you?

-You should consistently use some high quality hashtags in all of your posts.
+This also means that you should consistently use some quality hashtags in your posts.
 But how many?
-Coming back to that in a while…
+Coming back to that in a second…

 1. Be careful with your Hashtags